Global Public Health Researcher & Practitioner

 I worked in humanitarian settings across Syria, Jordan, and Iraq with IRC, MSF, CDC, and WHO: building disease surveillance systems, coordinating outbreak responses, and managing primary healthcare clinics.
 But I found that my quantitative training alone could not capture what I was seeing on the ground.

 Aiming to develop my qualitative research skills, I pursued a PhD that took me to Vietnam to study how primary healthcare systems support people living with hypertension.
-For the first time, I worked in a context where I didn't share a language, which prompted me to question my role as an outsider and to reflect on Orientalism in general and the ethics in global health in particular.
-Through it, I became a researcher who understands that how you know matters as much as what you know, and that the expertise to analyze problems and find solutions is rarely imported – it lives in the communities navigating them.
+For the first time, I worked in a context where I didn't share a language, which prompted me to question my role as an outsider and to reflect on Orientalism and the ethics in global health.
+Through it, I became a researcher who understands that how you know matters as much as what you know, and that the expertise to analyze problems and find solutions is rarely imported — it lives in the communities navigating them.

 Sharpening the question · The Netherlands